Diversity in Beijing

 Sexual Orientation

-While Chinese public opinion on the LGBTQ+ community is becoming increasingly open, the government’s opinion on LGBTQ+ rights and freedom of expression remains a grey area.
+While Chinese public opinion on the LGBTQIA+ community is becoming increasingly open, the government’s opinion on LGBTQIA+ rights and freedom of expression remains a grey area.
 The government has cracked down on events, social gatherings, and media at times.
-Younger generations are more open about LGBTQ+, but the older generations of Chinese can be more hesitant to accept it as an identity or right.
-While students belonging to the LGBTQ+ community might face some challenges navigating societal conventions in China, many still enjoy their experiences and have successful semesters abroad.
-Throughout your program, CIEE staff are on hand to provide advice and support regarding your LGBTQ+ identity, community gatherings, or cultural norms.
+Younger generations are more open about LGBTQIA+, but the older generations of Chinese can be more hesitant to accept it as an identity or right.
+While students belonging to the LGBTQIA+ community might face some challenges navigating societal conventions in China, many still enjoy their experiences and have successful semesters abroad.
+Throughout your program, CIEE staff are on hand to provide advice and support regarding your LGBTQIA+ identity, community gatherings, or cultural norms.

 Programs in Beijing